Navigating the Labyrinth

 Health care could be the key issue in the 2020 election.
 Voters have consistently indicated that affordable health care is a priority, and health care reform bills continue to be debated in Congress.

 The ACA, despite numerous court and legislative challenges, is still in effect, and Medicare and Medicaid continue to be popular.
-Health insurance is also available for most employees through their workplaces.
+This may possibly be due to the fact that it tends to offer Health insurance plans for every stage of life.
+Besides, health insurance is also available for most employees through their workplaces.

 As the 2020 election approaches, Republicans are still calling for the repeal of the ACA, with few indications of how they would replace it.
-Democratic presidential candidates favor a range of proposals from single-payer (“Medicare for all”), a government-operated program like that of Canada and the United Kingdom; to various plans to improve on the ACA, including public option alternatives in which the private marketplace would be bolstered by some sort of lower-cost, public-sponsored insurance for those who cannot afford the market price for quality insurance.
+Democratic presidential candidates favor a range of proposals from single-payer (“Medicare for all”), a government-operated program like that of Canada and the United Kingdom.
+In such countries, it is generally easy to obtain a life insurance policy or health insurance plan favorable to all classes of people in society.

 Reinhardt, a “Beloved Teacher”